-What does the move to co-education mean for the school?
+What has the move to co-education meant for the school?

-It means that as of September 2021, Braeside will transition from being an all girls’ independent school to providing education for both girls and boys from Kindergarten through to Year 11.
-This will be phased in slowly year after year, with the first boys welcomed into Kindergarten and Reception in September 2021.
-In September 2022 the Reception boys (and girls) will move to Year 1, Kindergarten boys (and girls) to Reception and a new cohort of mixed Kindergarten children recruited.
+From September 2021, Braeside transitioned from being an all girls’ independent school to providing education for both girls and boys from Kindergarten through to Year 11.
+The transition is being phased in slowly year after year, with the first boys welcomed into Kindergarten and Reception in September 2021.
+In September 2022 the Reception boys (and girls) moved to Year 1, Kindergarten boys (and girls) to Reception and a new cohort of mixed Kindergarten and Reception children was recruited.
 This model will be followed year after year until the school is fully co-educational.

-Why has the school decided to make this change?
+Why did the school decide to make this change?

 We believe that a co-educational environment is in the best interests of the children and will benefit their learning and development as we move forward into the 21st Century.
-The transition will consolidate our strengths as a school for the foreseeable future and will ensure we take the necessary strides towards a modern educational model.
-It also means that whole families will be able to become a part of the Braeside experience and educational journey.
+The transition has consolidated our strengths as a school as we take the necessary strides towards a modern educational model.
+Whole families are now able to become a part of the Braeside experience and educational journey.

-What parental demands do these changes respond to?
+What parental demands did these changes respond to?

 Parental demand for co-educational schools is on the rise due to daily logistics and work commitments affected by the geographical challenge of dropping off and collecting children and siblings from different schools.
 This in turn, increases traffic congestion in the local area, which exacerbates the issue.

 What are the benefits of co-education learning from Kindergarten upwards?